wunderwuzzi23/blog/content/posts/2024/google-colab-image-render-exfil.md

 Even though Google did not reward the zero-click image rendering vulnerability, I think reporting it immediately was the right thing to do.
 Waiting until it became a high-severity issue, which would have likely happened now with indirect prompt injection, could have ended up exposing users to zero-click data exfiltration.

 However, now that indirect prompt injection is a reality for Colab AI users, the rendering of attacker controlled links remains a risk.
-In particular scams, phishing and staging sensitive data for one-click data exfiltration is now possible.
+In particular scams, phishing and staging data for one-click data exfiltration is now possible.

 Cheers.